 Frustration is a good thing?

-I believe frustration, dissatisfaction, disappointment, and discontent are good things in the face of mediocrity.
+Frustration, dissatisfaction, disappointment, and discontent are good things, in the face of mediocrity.

 I’ll concede that contentment is usually better than frustration.
 It expresses self-confidence, self-knowledge, and acceptance of the way things are.